pytobot/gitbook/hardware/circuit-board/controller/kill-switch.md

 t(s) = R(π) * C(F) = 10 000* 3,3 =  33 seconds
 $$

-The shutdown time of the raspberry pi is +-20 seconds, to be sure of an an proper shutdown 33 seconds is used.
+The shutdown time of the Raspberry Pi is +-20 seconds, to be sure of an an proper shutdown 33 seconds is used.

 ## IRFZ44N